-Kristy Jimenez is the Art Department Chair as well as the Photography and Animation Instructor at PVHS.
-She has a BA from UCSB in the Arts, a Teachers Credential in the Arts as well as a Clear CLAD certificate from UCI, and a Masters Degree from Pepperdine University, in Educational Technology.
-She has been teaching in the high school arts and digital media arts, since 1993.
+Kristy Jimenez is the Visual and Performing Arts Department Chair and teaches Photography and Animation at PVHS.
+She graduated with a Bachelors Degree from UCSB in the Arts, has a Fine Arts Teaching Credential and Clear CLAD Certificate from UCI, and a Masters Degree in Educational Technology from Pepperdine University.
+She has been teaching in the high school Fine Arts and Digital Media Arts, since 1993 and happy to be a Sea Queen at PVHS.

-The PVHS art department prides itself on creating interesting and challenging creative opportunities to prepare students for either an art school or positive well-rounded artistic experience.
+The PVHS Visual and Performing Arts Department prides itself in creating and providing interesting and challenging opportunities to prepare students for college, a job, or just a positive well-rounded artistic experience in high school.

 Digital Animation 1

-This class focuses on developing basic drawing, animation and story telling skills.
-Students will learn how to construct scenes and characters.
-They will also develop animation skills including squash and stretch, key framing, motion tweening along with syncing sounds and music to actions.
-Students will create short animations using Adobe Flash software, that tell simple and developed storylines.
-Students are also offered to work in Maya, a 3-D program, to develop modeling and animation skills in a 3-D environment.
-Throughout the year, students create a portfolio of their work.
+Digital Animation focuses on developing basic drawing, animation and story telling skills.
+Students will learn how to develop visual scenes and characters.
+Students draw in a sketchbook on a daily basis to gain explore their visual voice.
+They will also explore basic animation skills that make up an animated film.
+Students will create short visual stories using a variety of software including Adobe Animate, Photoshop, and After Effects.
+In addition students have the opportunity to work in a 3-D program, to develop modeling and animation skills in a 3-D environment.
+Throughout the year, students create a portfolio of their work that demonstrates the learned skills over the course of the year.

 Digital Animation 2